ZDATE_LARGE_TIME_DIFF

 Reason and Prerequisites

-This problem is caused by a program error.
+This problem is caused

 The error occurs if you want to display the capacity utilization percentage in a period with an available capacity of zero and if the capacity load of this period is greater than zero.